Scholarships and Assistantships

 Deloitte and Touche LLP Scholarship

 The Deloitte and Touche LLP Scholarship is awarded to a deserving student entering the MS in Publishing program.
-The scholarship supports the need to educate students and prepare them for the professions of publishing.
+The scholarship supports the need to educate students and prepare them for the profession of publishing.

 David Pecker Scholarship